aidandenlinger/wathon/README.md

 ![](image.png)

 A ChocoPy-to-Wasm compiler written in Typescript for the browser.
+[Try it out here!](https://aidandenlinger.github.io/cse231-pa3/)

 ## Background
 This was an assignment for UCSD's [CSE231: Advanced Compiler Design, Spring